Mike-tembo/Gazette-Classifier-/README.md

 2. Automate Categorization: Train and deploy the classifier to a production environment where it can handle new, incoming Gazette entries without human intervention.

+## Initial Project Success Criteria

+We will consider the project a success if it meets the following criteria:
+Model Performance: The classification model must achieve a minimum of 80% accuracy.
+Balanced Performance: The model must demonstrate balanced precision and recall across all of the predefined categories.